hashicorp/nomad/website/source/docs/agent/config.html.md

   * `node_class`: A string used to logically group client nodes by class.
 This can be used during job placement as a filter.
 This option is not required and has no default.
+  * `options`: This is a key/value mapping of internal configuration for clients, such as for driver configuration.
   * `meta`: This is a key/value mapping of metadata pairs.
 This is a free-form map and can contain any string values.